ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 ---
 layout: post
-title: Explore Fast & Fix Things&#58;
+title: Explore Fast & Fix Things
 categories: Technology
 ---
-### because "Move Fast & Break Things" doesn't work in Healthcare
+### because *Move Fast & Break Things* doesn't work in Healthcare

 Building Health Tech has its nuances & challenges.
 You can't build it like other software.
 You certainly can't build fast & break things in healthcare.